slacker80/jitsi-meet-hetzner/README.md

 ```

-* Make sure you have a registered domain name to create needed DNS records, ou will be asked to create these records when running `provision-vm.yml` as we don't know the ip address yet:
+* Make sure you have a registered domain name to create needed DNS records, you will be asked to create these records when running `provision-vm.yml` as we don't know the ip address yet:
 ```
 jitsi.example.com.
 60  IN  A  111.111.111.111
 *.jitsi.example.com.
 60  IN  A  111.111.111.111
 ```

-* Make sure you have variables set in inventory/group_vars/all.yml as desribed below
+* Make sure you have variables set in `inventory/group_vars/all.yml` as desribed below

 ## Tags
 ----